-IQware!
-News
+IQware News

-December 16, 2011 - CEO of IQware invited as a speaker at the Northern Ohio InfraGard Members Alliance meeting
+March 9, 2012 - CEO of IQware invited as a speaker at the Northern Ohio InfraGard Members Alliance meeting

 October 5, 2011 - IQware selected by the Ohio Hospital Association to provide software for their data warehouse and analytics project